Moray Eels In Maui: Safety Tips, Species, And Where to See Them

 You can easily spot these eels because of their unique and pretty pattern.
 They're one of the most beautiful eels in Maui's waters.
 They have a white or creamy body covered in black blotches resembling snowflakes or even a tie-dye pattern!
 These black blotches often have small yellow spots within them, making them even more conspicuous.
 Their Hawaiian name is "puhi-kapa," which comes from the nickname of King Kamehameha I!

-Fun Facts:
+Quick Facts:

 • Snowflake morays mostly eat crabs and shrimp, crunching shells with strong jaws.

-• They are curious and sometimes swim out to explore snorkelers—but don’t worry, they’re gentle!
+• They are curious and sometimes swim out to explore snorkelers, but don’t worry, they’re gentle!

 • They can grow up to about 3 feet long.

-The Undulated Moray Eel
+Undulated Moray Eel

-Fun Facts:
+Quick Facts:

 Each species plays a crucial role in ecosystems, from predator to prey.
 As predators, they help maintain the balance of marine populations, ensuring ecosystem stability.
 Their varied diets and behaviors illustrate their adaptability and evolutionary success.